 RIOC’s Final: Verbatim

 “The Roosevelt Island Operating Corporation (RIOC) has a long history – more than seven years – of supporting the Foundation’s efforts by building several cat sanctuaries, providing locked storage facilities, installing car speed bumps near the cat colonies and just today, awarding the first half of a $5,000 public purpose grant to help subsidize WFF’s program and administrative costs,” the State agency declared in a statement.

-(The Public Purpose Grant came six months ago but just now released, but never mind.)
+(The Public Purpose Grant came six months ago but was just now released.)